 These Terms of Service (as modified from time to time, these “Terms”) were last updated on September 2, 2021.
 Paradox, Inc. (“Paradox” or “we”) reserves the right to periodically modify these Terms, and such modifications will automatically become effective in the next service term.
 Archived versions of the terms of service are available by emailing email@example.com.

-These terms and conditions are incorporated into the Order Form and together constitute a single agreement (the “Agreement”) between Paradox and Client (each a “Party” and together the “Parties”).
+These Terms are incorporated into each applicable Order Form, and together with the Order Form(s), constitutes a single agreement (the “Agreement”) between you and Paradox (each a “Party” and together the “Parties”).

-“Sub-Processor” means any entity which is engaged by Paradox or by any other sub-processor of Paradox who receives Client Data for processing activities to be carried out on behalf of Client.
+“Sub-Processor” means any entity which is engaged by Paradox or any other sub-processor of Paradox who receives Client Data for processing activities to be carried out on behalf of Client.

 “Supplier” means a third-party that supports Paradox in delivering the Cloud Software to Client, including, without limitation, Sub-Processors.

 “User” means any individual who, pursuant to the terms of an Order Form, is authorized to use the Services.